anahata-os/anahata-asi/anahata-ai-core/tools.md

 4.  **Invocation**: The `JavaMethodToolResponse.execute()` method is called.
 This method uses the stored `java.lang.reflect.Method` and the converted arguments to invoke the actual Java tool method.
 5.  **Result Capturing**: The result, or any exception, is captured in the `JavaMethodToolResponse` object, which is then sent back to the model.

-This architecture ensures a clean separation of concerns, robust error handling, and a high degree of type safety throughout the entire tool lifecycle.

-### 2.5.
-V3 Context-Aware Tools
+## 3. Context-Aware Tools

-The V3 architecture introduces a new layer of intelligence, allowing tools to participate in their own context lifecycle.

--   **Tool-Driven Retention:** A tool can now dynamically set its own retention policy based on its execution outcome.
-For example, a `suggestChange` tool can set its `turnsToKeep` to `0` on success (as the change is now in the source code) but set it to `10` on failure or rejection, ensuring the model retains the context of the failed interaction.
+The V2 architecture allows tools to be aware of and interact with the chat context.

+-   **Context-Aware API**: Toolkits can extend the `AbstractJavaTool` base class.
+This gives any tool method access to the current execution context via a `ThreadLocal`.
+This allows tools to call methods like `log(String message)` or `getChat()` to interact with the session without needing extra parameters in their method signature.
+-   **Tool-Driven Retention:** A tool's retention policy is defined in its `@AiTool(retention = ...)` annotation, providing a default number of turns for its call/response pair to remain in the context.

+## 4. Planned Enhancements

--   **Model-Driven Retention:** A new tool, `ContextWindow.setTurnsToKeep(long partId, int turns)`, will be introduced.
+-   **Model-Driven Retention:** A `ContextWindow.setTurnsToKeep(long partId, int turns)` tool will be introduced.
 This will give the model direct, granular control over the context, allowing it to "pin" critical information (like a `git diff` or a specific error message) for as long as it's needed.